What is rental income?

 - bond interest

 - agency fees of estate agents

-- insurance (only homeowner’s insurance and not insurance for household contents)
+- insurance (only homeowner’s insurance and not insurance for household contents or bond insurance)

 - garden services

 - repairs in respect of the area let and

 - security and property levies